-All leaseholders and co-head of households will be subjected to review and will be expected to meet, at a minimum, the following standards:
+All household members 18 years of age or older will be subjected to review and will be expected to meet, at a minimum, the following standards:

 - a.
-No delinquency in excess of \$1,000, including but not limited to matters that have been referred for collection and civil judgments, within the past two years; provided that a delinquency in excess of \$1,000 will be considered in light of any mitigating circumstances that can be documented by the applicant, such as loss of a job, illness, medical problems or student loans.
+No delinquency in excess of \$1,000, including but not limited to matters that have been referred for collection and civil judgments, within the past two years; provided that a delinquency in excess of \$1,000 will be considered in light of any mitigating circumstances that can be documented by the applicant, such as loss of a job, illness or medical problems.
 In addition, where an otherwise eligible applicant has, in Management's sole discretion, a good history of rent and utility payment but also a delinquency as described above, the applicant will be conditionally accepted and permitted to occupy a rental unit (provided all other requirements for occupancy are met) subject to the requirement that such tenant demonstrate prompt rental and utility payment acceptable to Management, in its sole discretion, in the first year of occupancy. - b.
-No landlord judgments and no new negative landlord history within the last two years provided, however, that an applicant will be excepted from this criterion if documentary evidence is presented by the applicant that the judgment was the result of a landlord's or Section 8 program administrator's failure to comply with their respective obligations or was due to no fault of the tenant. - c.
-Any bankruptcy-filing must be at least three years old, with no new negative credit history; provided, however, that an individual whose bankruptcy filing date is within the last three years will receive further consideration by Management in the case of mitigating circumstances such as excessive medical bills, loss of employment for an extended period, student loans or divorce.
-Management will give less negative weight to those bankruptcy filings that occurred earlier in the three-year period.
+No landlord judgments and no new negative landlord history within the last two years. - c.
+Any bankruptcy must be at least four years old, with no new negative credit history; provided, however, that an individual whose bankruptcy discharge date is within the last four years will receive further consideration by Management in the case of mitigating circumstances such as excessive medical bills, loss of employment for an extended period, or divorce.
+Management will give less negative weight to those bankruptcies that occurred earlier in the four-year period.
 Management will also give less negative weight to bankruptcies where bankruptcy debts did not include rental and utility payments.
-The decision to continue processing the rental application in light of such mitigating circumstances relevant to a bankruptcy will be made on a case-by-case basis in Management's discretion.

-- d.
-No debt due to any public housing authority unless an applicant has arranged and is current in a payment plan to pay off the entire debt owed. - e.
+The decision to continue processing the rental application in light of such mitigating circumstances relevant to a bankruptcy will be made on a case-by-case basis in Management's discretion. - d.
+No debt due to any public housing authority. - e.
 Any outstanding delinquencies owed to utility providers must be paid prior to approval.
 An allowance may be made for a payment plan with a utility that is in good standing for six months and that utility's willingness to re-establish an account with the applicant.
 Management will require proof of such a plan.